notmarshmllow/credax/README.md

   `python3 credax.py -d https://example.com/ -w wordlist.txt -POST`

-  # BYPASS 403
+  # BYPASSING 403 RESPONSES

- CREDAX automatically tries to **bypass 403 Resopnse** using custom Headers.
+ CREDAX by default tries to **bypass 403 Resopnse** using custom Headers.
 Just run credax against a domain name and let CREDAX do all the work for you.
- By default, Credax uses **127.0.0.1 IP Address** and **localhost** to bypass 403 response.
+ Credax uses **127.0.0.1 IP Address** to bypass 403 response.

  You can also set Custom IP Address to Bypass 403 Resposne using `-IP` Switch.